Cassie is sharing research she's done on the synthesis of cyclohexanone.

 The purpose of this lab is to synthesize cyclohexanone.
 Cyclohexanone is used as a precursor for nylon.
-This makes it one of the largest mass produced chemicals in the industry.
+This makes it one of the largest mass-produced chemicals in the industry.
 Billions of kilograms of cyclohexanone are produced each year for the making of nylon .
 The synthesis of cyclohexanone is simple.
 First, sodium hypochlorite and acetic acid are reacted to yield hypochlorous acid.
-Second, hypochlorous acid is added to cyclohexanol to synthesize cyclohexanone via Chapman-Stevens oxidation reaction.
+Second, hypochlorous acid is added to cyclohexanol to synthesize cyclohexanone via the Chapman-Stevens oxidation reaction.
 The following picture depicts what possibly could be happening for the Chapman-Stevens oxidation of cyclohexanol .
 The mechanism has not been fully established at this time.

 After cyclohexanone is synthesized, it must be separated out from by-products.
 In order for it to be separated out, sodium chloride is added to the mixture.
 The sodium chloride will salt out the cyclohexanone from the aqueous layer.
 Now the aqueous layer and the cyclohexanone must be separated.
 Dichloromethane is added to the mixture.
 Next, the cyclohexanone and dichloromethane are separated from the aqueous layer by liquid-liquid separation.
 The top layer should be the aqueous layer, while the bottom layer should be organic and contain the final product, cyclohexanone.
 Last, the dichloromethane is boiled off to leave only the final product.
 The final product should be characterized by using IR.
 A reference IR of cyclohexanol should be taken.
 The IR allows for analysis of the structures of both the final product and cyclohexanol .
 This is done by identifying functional groups after the 1500 cm-1 frequency.

-Chemicals can be dangerous and the right precautions should be taken to avoid harm.
+Chemicals can be dangerous, and the right precautions should be taken to avoid harm.
 Lab coat, goggles, and gloves should be worn at ALL TIMES .
-One chemical hazard to be aware of is that acetic acid is extremely irritating and skin contact and inhalation should be avoided.
+One chemical hazard to be aware of is that acetic acid is extremely irritating, and skin contact and inhalation should be avoided.
 Also, cyclohexanol and cyclohexanone are toxic and irritating.
 Caution should always be used when handling all chemicals.
-If any chemicals come in contact with skin, wash infected area with cold water for at least fifteen minutes.
-Please consult MSDS sheet for further information on any of the chemicals used in the experiment.
+If any chemicals come in contact with the skin, wash the infected area with cold water for at least fifteen minutes.
+Please consult the MSDS sheet for further information on any of the chemicals used in the experiment.
 Another consideration should be for disposal of the chemicals.
 All liquid waste should be disposed of in the designated hazardous container.
 All aqueous solutions produced should be disposed of in the aqueous waste container.
 Organic waste goes in the non-halogenated waste container.
 Solid waste goes in the solid waste container .

 - First, a 500 mL 3-neck round bottom flask was secured to a ring stand with all joints tightly connected.
 A thermometer was attached to one of the necks of the round bottom flask.